-- 1. Longitudinal crack more than 54 inches, or less than 12 inches from a longitudinal joint. - 2.
+- 1. Longitudinal crack more than 54 inches (1.4 meter), or less than 12 inches (0.3 meter) from a longitudinal joint. - 2.
 Longitudinal crack inside the wheel path.
 The wheel path is the surface area between 12 inches and 54 inches of a longitudinal joint. - 3.
-Transverse crack that is approximately parallel and within 5 feet of a transverse contraction (weakened plane) joint. - a.
-The transverse contraction joint has not cracked. - b.
-The transverse contraction joint is cracked. - 4.
-Transverse crack more than 5 feet away from a transverse contraction (weakened plane) joint. - 5.
+Transverse crack that is approximately parallel and within 5 feet (1.5 meter) of a transverse contraction (weakened plane) joint. - a.
+Transverse contraction joint has not cracked. - b.
+Transverse contraction joint is cracked. - 4.
+Transverse crack more than 5 feet (1.5 meter) away from a transverse contraction (weakened plane) joint. - 5.
 Transverse crack crossing or terminating in a transverse contraction (weakened plane) joint. - 6.
 Diagonal crack (intersecting the transverse and longitudinal joints within 1/3 the width and length of the slab). - 7.
 Multiple cracks separating the slab into three or more parts.